happyDemon/jQuery.moveSelect/README.md

 jQuery.moveSelect
 =================

-jQuery plugin that moves options between multi-select HTML elements
+jQuery plugin that moves options between multi-select HTML elements.

+Comes with keyboard control in the select elements (right/left arrow will move the selected element)

 ##Example